evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ## Advanced driver assistance systems

-The XPENG G9 AWD Performance has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The XPENG G9 RWD Long Range has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems

-The XPENG G9 AWD Performance has a [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The XPENG G9 RWD Long Range has a [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The XPENG G9 AWD Performance has a [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system that is designed to improve the stability and handling of a vehicle during sudden maneuvers or slippery road conditions.
+The XPENG G9 RWD Long Range has a [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system that is designed to improve the stability and handling of a vehicle during sudden maneuvers or slippery road conditions.

-The XPENG G9 AWD Performance has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The XPENG G9 RWD Long Range has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

-The XPENG G9 AWD Performance has a [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
+The XPENG G9 RWD Long Range has a [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 ### Driving Automation